 - Option to Gain Work Experience: Many students work before pursuing a master’s degree, making them more employable.

-- More University Options: Unlike integrated programs, students can choose a different university for their master’s degree.
+- More University Options: Unlike integrated dual degree means programs, students can choose a different university for their master’s degree.

 Disadvantages